SamBumgardner/Intro-To-Video-Game-Development/our_favorite_games.md

 ## Matt Lippelman
  * League of Legends
  * Assassins Creed Odyssey
- * Ori and The Will of The WispsÎ
+ * Ori and The Will of The Wisps